AdobeDocs/document-services/src/pages/use-cases/page-content/content-publishing/digital-content-publishing.md

 ### Scenario

-A company plans to offer whitepapers on its website to help customers use various apps and services.
+A company plans to offer whitepapers on its website to provide details about various apps and services.
 Marketing needs to understand how users interact with the content, and they want to incorporate it into the rest of the web pages.
-Since some of the documents may be restricted or behind a paywall, the company also wants to control who can download particular PDFs.
+Some of the PDF content includes prices that change on a regular basis, so the company wants to secure the PDF to prevent users from making changes to it after downloading.
+Additionally, some of the documents may be restricted or behind a paywall, so the company also wants to add a password to certain PDFs to control who can download and open them.

 ### Building this Solution

-1. Get an integration key
+1. Get credentials for PDF Embed API and PDF Services APIs
+2. Use PDF Services API to secure the whitepapers by adding editing restrictions and/or a password using the Protect PDF operation
-2. Begin the Embed API demo
+3. Access the Embed API demo to generate sample code
-3. Change flags to allow / disallow printing, downloading, and other user actions
+4. Change flags to allow / disallow printing, downloading, and other user actions
-4. Enable events so that the viewer can be extended
+5. Enable events so that the viewer can be extended

 <!-- In the scenario where there needs to be negotiation between the two parties, the developer will use Document Generation API to provide a document back in Word format, which would allow for redlining in Microsoft Word.
 Adobe Document Generation Tagger, a Microsoft Word add-in, can be used by the developer or the vendor manager to quickly build a custom branded NDA template for the company to standardize their agreements for accuracy.
 Using this custom template with dynamic text tags, JSON data can be sent with the template to Document Generation API then immediately sent to Adobe Sign for signature and countersignature.